Uproar continues in Peru after ex-president is pardoned

 Fujimori is a divisive figure in Peru -- credited with both stabilizing the country's economic crisis and brutally repressing his opponents.

-In addition to the two days of street protests,the move was met with condemnation from some lawmakers, who questioned whether there was a political deal behind what Kucyznski's office described as a humanitarian gesture.
+In addition to the two days of street protests, the move was met with condemnation from some lawmakers, who questioned whether there was a political deal behind what Kucyznski's office described as a humanitarian gesture.

 Three congressmen from Kuczynski's party announced their intention to resign following the announcement of the pardon.

-Congressman Gino Costa said via his personal Facebook page Monday that he agreed with the "prerogative of the president to grant a humanitarian pardon," but he added, "I don't support the way in which it was done.
+Congressman Gino Costa posted on his personal Facebook page Monday that he agreed with the "prerogative of the president to grant a humanitarian pardon," but added, "I don't support the way in which it was done.
 I regret to inform that in the next few days I will formalize my resignation from the Peruvians for Change party."

-Congressmen Vicente Zeballos and Alberto de Belaunde made similar announcements through social media on Sunday.
+Congressmen Vicente Zeballos and Alberto de Belaunde made similar announcements via social media on Sunday.

 On Monday, Kuczynski defended his decision to grant the pardon through an announcement broadcast on state TV.
-He called the move a "complex and difficult one" but said it was the "decision he made."
+He called the move a "complex and difficult one."

 Fujimori "suffers from a progressive, degenerative and incurable disease," according to a statement from Kuczynski's office.
 "Prison conditions mean a serious risk to his life, health and integrity."